vsoch/vsoch.github.io/_posts/2018/2018-02-01-learning-go.md

 }
 ```

 Hey, I think I just wrote nicer code!
+This is another example of why constraints are sometimes good.

-I'm learning stuff, woot!
-Using the simple algorithm of 1.
-Want to do something, and 2.
-Hack around until I figured it out, I was able to add different modules for each of fork and spoon, colors, and a simple command line parsing of arguments (largely done by a nice package).
+Using the simple algorithm of `1.` Wanting to do something, and `2.` Hacking around until I figure it out, I was able to add different modules for each of fork and spoon, colors, and a simple command line parsing of arguments (largely done by a nice package).
 Next, I think I'm going to make it serve a simple utensil pun API, because I've heard that is one of the strengths of the language.
 Here it is!

 {% include asciicast.html source='salad-fork-2-02-2018.json' title='Salad Fork' author='vsochat@stanford.edu' %}

 ## After Day 2
 I largely still have no idea what is going on, but I'm starting to recognize patterns.
 The more I look at scripts with Go, the more I'm able to understand what things mean, and understand the logic of a particular design that I find.
 The most magical of moments (which can take anywhere from 6 months to 5 years) happens when I can just open up a text editor, start typing, and it's akin to writing this post.
-I can't say when I'll get there, but I'll have fun on the journey! h
+I can't say when I'll get there, but I'll have fun on the journey!

 Time to work on other things, don't forget your Salad Fork, friends!